infuriated-mink/Semester2-MidtermSprint/README.md

 ## Usage

 To use DishHub, simply open the application in your web browser.
 You can start exploring recipes, searching for your favorite dishes, or contributing your own culinary creations.

+Please note that for the purpose of this demonstration project, you can check the `data/user.json` file to find example usernames and passwords for signing in.

 ## Project Structure